Rinchu93/cgal/Guidelines/Testing.md

 ## Automated testing

-Additionally to local testing, the compilation and the execution of CGAL programs is also independently and automatically tested when a pull request is opened using [Travis](https://travis-ci.org/), and every night with nightly builds.
+Additionally to local testing, the compilation and the execution of CGAL programs are also independently and automatically tested
+- when a pull request is opened, using [Travis](https://travis-ci.org/);
+- every day, using nightly builds.

 ### Travis
 Travis is a quick way to check the sanity of a pull request: all examples,